-The combination of IM benzodiazepine plus IM haloperidol does not appear to be more effective than IM benzodiazepine alone.
-But the combination is still effective.

-Olanzapine IM is effective, and remains an option; although there is no UK- licensed product, EU-licensed products are still available.
+- 6.2.2 The combination of IM benzodiazepine plus IM haloperidol does not appear to be more effective than IM benzodiazepine alone.
+But the combination is still effective. - 6.2.3 Olanzapine IM is effective, and remains an option; although there is no UKlicensed product, EU-licensed products are still available.

-Choosing a medicine for RT for an individual patient
+6.3 Choosing a drug for RT for an individual patient

-Use either intramuscular lorazepam on its own or intramuscular haloperidol combined with intramuscular promethazine for rapid tranquillisation in adults.

-If there is insufficient information to guide the choice of medication for rapid tranquillisation, or the service user has not taken antipsychotic medication before, use intramuscular lorazepam.
+- 6.3.1 Use either intramuscular lorazepam on its own or intramuscular haloperidol combined with intramuscular promethazine for rapid tranquillisation in adults. - 6.3.2 If there is insufficient information to guide the choice of medication for rapid tranquillisation, or the service user has not taken antipsychotic medication before, use intramuscular lorazepam.

-If there is evidence of cardiovascular disease, including a prolonged QT interval, or no electrocardiogram has been carried out, avoid intramuscular haloperidol combined with intramuscular promethazine and use intramuscular lorazepam instead.
+6.3.3 If there is evidence of cardiovascular disease, including a prolonged QT interval, or no electrocardiogram has been carried out, avoid intramuscular haloperidol combined with intramuscular promethazine and use intramuscular lorazepam instead.

 A baseline ECG is advised before haloperidol use (in any formulation) due to the risk of QTc prolongation.
 It is therefore advised, as the licence for haloperidol recommends, that a baseline ECG should available before administering IM haloperidol.
-Consequently, as it is often not possible in the scenario of acute disturbance to carry out an ECG, and if one has not been done recently, haloperidol should be avoided, and an alternative IM medicine used.
-If haloperidol is used when no ECG is available the prescriber should consider the risks and benefits of using this treatment and be able to justify their prescribing decision as this would be considered an 'off-label use' and this should be clearly documented in the patient's medical notes. .
+Consequently, as it is often not possible in the scenario of acute disturbance to carry out an ECG, and if one has not been done recently, haloperidol should be avoided, and an alternative IM drug used.
+If haloperidol is used when no ECG is available the prescriber should consider the risks and benefits of using this treatment and be able to justify their prescribing decision as this would be considered an 'off-label use'.
 Where possible, and where facilities exist, ECG monitoring is strongly recommended whenever antipsychotics are administered and especially where high doses or parenteral route are be used.
 High stress levels, restraint, agitation, and hypokalaemia all place the patient at high risk of developing cardiac arrhythmias.
-As a minimum, ECG's need to be less than 3 months old to be considered appropriate for use assuming there have been no significant cardiac changes or new medicines known to increase the QTc since the ECG was obtained.
+As a minimum, ECG's need to be less than 3 months old to be considered appropriate for use assuming there have been no significant cardiac changes since the ECG was obtained.
 Preferably ECG monitoring should happen as close to the RT as possible.

-If there is a partial response to intramuscular lorazepam, consider a further dose.

-If there is no response to intramuscular lorazepam, consider intramuscular haloperidol combined with intramuscular promethazine.

-If there is a partial response to intramuscular haloperidol combined with intramuscular promethazine, consider a further dose.

-If there is no response to intramuscular haloperidol combined with intramuscular promethazine, consider intramuscular lorazepam if this hasn't been used already during this episode.
+- 6.3.4 If there is a partial response to intramuscular lorazepam, consider a further dose. - 6.3.5 If there is no response to intramuscular lorazepam, consider intramuscular haloperidol combined with intramuscular promethazine. - 6.3.6 If there is a partial response to intramuscular haloperidol combined with intramuscular promethazine, consider a further dose. - 6.3.7 If there is no response to intramuscular haloperidol combined with intramuscular promethazine, consider intramuscular lorazepam if this hasn't been used already during this episode.
 If intramuscular lorazepam has already been used, arrange an urgent team meeting to carry out a review and seek a second opinion if needed.